 2. Financial institutions are underutilizing customer insights, leaving critical revenue driving and customer experience benefits on the table:

 “Being understood” is cited by customers as one of the most important characteristics of an onboarding experience.
 Yet only 13 percent of financial services customers agree that “institutions know my organization inside and out and they tailor and customize their onboarding approach to the unique needs of my organization and our employees.”

 3. The most common and critical onboarding issues could be remedied with improved communications and functional alignment:

 Service or support quality and/or timeliness (40 percent) and product functionality (36 percent) are the most commonly cited issues by business customers during the onboarding period.
 While seemingly technical in nature, at the root of these issues is poor communications and/or lack of organizational alignment.
 In onboarding particularly, these issues contribute to missed expectations, confusion, distrust and dissatisfaction.

 These negative experiences are extremely difficult to overcome, regardless of long-term performance and support, once the onboarding period has been tainted.

-To view the entire white paper, click the download button below or at the top right of the screen.
+To view the entire white paper, click the download button at the top right of the screen.